zachwick/shopnet-server/README.md

 can read more about LESS at http://lesscss.org

 ### JavaScript
-The Dossier application uses BackboneJS for a single-page JS web app that communicates exclusively with the REST API exposed by the WebPy application.
+The shopnet-server application uses BackboneJS for a single-page JS web app that communicates exclusively with the REST API exposed by the WebPy application.